 The crushing debt taken on by Americans in order to get college degrees is having a huge impact on our economy and on our national politics.

-By early 2020, nearly $1.6 trillion worth of student loan bills were outstanding.
-About one-third of those borrowers were actively attempting to make payments, while another 17% were considered to be in default or delinquency.
+By the fourth quarter of 2020, $1.56 trillion student loan debt was outstanding.
+About 44% of those borrowers were actively attempting to make payments as of 2019, while another 6.5% were considered to be in default or delinquency.

 If you are considering taking out student loans, or have already taken them out and are struggling with repayment, here are some things you need to know about the consequences of non-payment.